MorpheusAIs/Docs/Guides/MOR/Test/MOR Claim (testing guide).md

 > - The purpose of the testing is to familiarize users with the MOR claim process with direct interaction with smart contracts.
 > - This testing is conducted on the Ethreum and Arbitrum mainnet (!).
 Completing all the steps may require $15-25 (at 10-15 gwei gas price) in ETH for fees, depending on network condition.
 > - Please note that this testing is not incentivized, and participants will not receive any rewards.
-> - Test tokens have no value and intended fot test purpose only.
+> - Test tokens have no value and intended for test purpose only.

 ---